 Which hamster (or hamsters) you would like will have effects on housing

 When you’re deciding on a cage, it’s a good idea to have already picked out a place for it in your home.
 Hamster cages differ in width, length and height, so there’ll be a cage that will fit your space - just make sure it’s big enough for a hamster to live in happily.
-A good recommendation is that the minimum floor space should be about eighty centimeters long by fifty centimetres wide, and that the space above the floor should be about twenty five centimeters.

 Some hamster cages are a little unsightly and bulky, but the Qute (above) is designed to look like a small, stylish table, one that can slot seamlessly into your home.
 It’s available in a number of different colours, and some models provide drawers so that you can keep all of your hamster supplies neatly in one place.